Dramamine for dogs acts as an antihistamine that works to curb motion sickness.

 The prescribed dosage is usually 2 to 4 mg per pound of the dog’s body weight.
 But depending on your dog’s particular needs, the vet may be inclined to vary the dosage accordingly.

 So, it goes without saying that it is best to stick to what the doctor recommends.
-And to never change the dosage according to your own judgement.
+And to never change the dosage according to your own judgment.